Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 {: #tls_server_cert_verify}

 Clients MUST validate the certificate sent by the server.
+For this the client must first check that `C_EXPECTED_SERVERNAME` is set to the exact domain or a subdomain of `C_FIDO_RPID`.
+This ensures that a misconfiguration cannot be used for cross-domain attacks.
-For this the client must check that the server certificate is valid for the domain saved in the configuration item `C_EXPECTED_SERVERNAME` and the certificate chain leads back to a trust anchor listed in `C_TLS_TRUST_ANCHORS`.
+The client then MUST validate that the server certificate is valid for the domain saved in the configuration item `C_EXPECTED_SERVERNAME` and the certificate chain leads back to a trust anchor listed in `C_TLS_TRUST_ANCHORS`.[^rfc9525again]{:jf}

+[^rfc9525again]: Again, here we could look if we can reference RFC9525?

 * TODO: OCSP Stapling?
 Mandatory or not?